 Hanne Fischer, Knight of the Dannebrog is a much sought-Danish mezzo soprano both at home, where she frequently performs at Royal Danish Opera - as well as abroad.
 Her strong presence of expression is often highlighted.
 Her role interpretations range from baroque, through Wagner, to contemporary music.
 Right now she performs the role of Sister Helen Prejean in "Dead Man Walking" at the Opera in Copenhagen and she has received a great amount of star reviews.

-Most recent engagements include Waltraute in the concert performance of "Götterdämmerung" in Odense, under the direction of Alexander Vedernikov and Blanca/The Exterminating Angel at Royal Danish Opera, København in 2018.
+Past engagements in recent years also include Waltraute in the concert performance of "Götterdämmerung" in Odense, under the direction of Alexander Vedernikov and Blanca/The Exterminating Angel at Royal Danish Opera, København in 2018.

 At the Royal Opera House Copenhagen, she has performedmany roles, such as The composer in "Ariadne auf Naxos", Melibea in "Journey to Reims" Charlotte in "Werther," Penelope in "Odysseus", Ottavia in "Poppea's Coronation" and La Frugola in Puccini's "Il Tabarro" and also Carmen.
 This year marks her 25th anniversary as an opera singer.

 During the period 1993-1997 Hanne Fischer was part of the ensemble at Opera Kiel.
 She also performed at Glyndebourne Festival in England, at Staatsoper Berlin, Hamburger Staatsoper, Opera in Antwerp and Ghent and at Theatre de Champs-Elysee.

 Since 2005, when the Royal Danish Opera inaugurated it's new waterside Opera House in Copenhagen, she was among the first performers in the world premiere of "Shakespear Sonnet", composed by Poul Ruders and dedicated to Hanne Fischer.